Things to do in Uvita

 By Public Transport / Shuttle Bus:

-The best way to get to Uvita from San Jose is to take a direct Tracopa bus or shuttle to Quepos (the town before Manuel Antonio).
-From Quepos, there are busses every 1-2 hours to Uvita.
-Alternatively, take a shuttle from Quepos or Manuel Antonio.
+The best way to get to Uvita from San Jose is to take a direct Tracopa bus or shuttle to Sierpe and get off at Uvita.
+The buses run every hour on the half-hour from San Jose.

 However, if you’re planning to visit Nauyaca Waterfall or do a mangrove tour at Sierpe, having a rental car is recommended.
 Alternatively, hitch-hiking is a common thing done by travelers in Costa Rica and considered safe to do.
 We took multiple hitch-hikers on our trip.